gpstar81/GPStar-proton-pack/DIY_WAND.md

 ## Mega2560 Pro Mini - Pin Reference vs. Hasbro Controller

 The following is a diagram of the Mega2560 Pro Mini pins from left and right, when oriented with the USB connection facing up (north).
+As this board has 2 rows of pins on each side it is crucial to re-check labels before connection.
+Please see the diagram at the bottom of the page if necessary.

-You can also reference the PDF document for the [Pack Schematic Minimal](circuits/PackSchematic-Minimal.pdf) for additional visual guidance on the Wand wiring configuration.
+You can also reference the older (but outdated) PDF document for the [Pack Schematic Minimal](circuits/PackSchematic-Minimal.pdf) for minimal visual guidance on the Wand wiring configuration.
+The pins in use for the Arduino Nano should be the same for the Mega2560 Pro Mini, with the following table being the "source of truth" when in doubt.

 | Mega (L1) | Mega (L2) | USB | Mega (R1) | Mega (R2) |
 |-----------|-----------|-----|-----------|-----------|